-In the following list, we have gathered some of the most popular Linux distributions.
+In the following list, we have gathered some of the most popular Linux distributions and some growing distros too.
 GNU/Linux operating systems are Unix-like and open source, and based on the Linux kernel.
 Among the long list of Linux distributions, there are a number of distros that clearly stand out among the others — in terms of number of users, community, features, etc. Discover some details about some of the top Linux distributions.

 Ubuntu License: GPL and other licenses.

-Ubuntu Latest major release with long-term support (LTS): Ubuntu 20.04 LTS (Focal Fossa).
+Ubuntu Latest major release with long-term support (LTS): Ubuntu 22.04 LTS (Jammy Jellyfish).

 Debian is an open source operating system.
 This distribution was first announced by Ian Murdock in 1993 as the “Debian Linux Release”.
 The Debian Project is a community of developers and users that maintain the GNU OS based on open source software.
 Currently, Debian systems use the Linux kernel or the FreeBSD kernel.
 However, they are also working on providing Debian for other kernels.
 Primarily, GNU Hurd.